sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 <SymbolicTensor at 0x7f55dc437eb0; 1 parents; 0 children>
 ```

 This _transformation_ is always just an `nn.Module`.
-Even when you use `+` or `-`.
+Even when you use `+` or `-` operators.

-These operators are just handy shortcuts for a module that adds two inputs.
+These operators are just handy shortcuts for creating a module that adds two inputs.

 ```py
 print(y.layer)